build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-web-app/index.md

 date: 2023-01-03
 ---

 Setting up and configuring the packages required to run a Python web app using [Nginx](https://www.nginx.com/) and [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) on a server can be time consuming and error prone when done manually.
-EC2 instances have ability to run [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) scripts when it starts up, and you can automate creating the all the infrastructure along with these scripts using [CDK](https://docs.aws.amazon.com/cdk/api/v2/).
+EC2 instances have ability to run [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) scripts when it starts up, and you can automate creating the all the infrastructure along with these scripts using [CDK](https://docs.aws.amazon.com/cdk/api/v2/) to configure your instance when it first boots.
 In this tutorial, **you will learn** to:

 - Create an AWS CDK stack with an Amazon EC2 instance, a security group with inbound access, and an IAM instance profile.
 - Install software packages on the EC2 instance's first launch by creating a user data asset.